zenodeapp/pgf-testing/README.md

 # PGF Testing
-PGF steward/funding script(s) to automate testing its mechanisms and verify correctness.
+PGF steward/funding script(s) to help testing its mechanisms and verify correctness.

 ---